lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 2. Place the `autoexec.cfg` inside of " Steam\steamapps\common\dota 2 beta\game\dota\cfg " and overwrite if necessary.

-3. Select a layout from the numbered folders or create a custom layout.
+3. Select a triple keyboard layout from the numbered folders or create a custom one.
 I recommend [my personal layout](https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout).

 4. Place the " 570 " folder inside of " Steam\userdata\[Your 9 digit Steam ID here] " and overwrite.